-No-fault laws don’t reduce litigation and claims costs since it doesn’t apply to property damage.
+The Florida no-fault laws don’t reduce litigation and claims costs since it doesn’t apply to property damage.

-So, those are the issues that the legislature thinks about when it debates the No-Fault law, which is does often.
+So, those are the issues that the legislature thinks about when it debates the Florida No-Fault law, which is does often.
 The law has been a major bone of contention for years and is constantly being revised and amended.
 It may even be completely eliminated at some point.
 But for now, it will affect your claim.
 And there are some main points you need to understand about it.

 Is No Fault coverage mandatory in Florida?